FabianLauer/chrome-vs-code/README.md

 VS Code has the capability of showing so called *virtual documents* in editor tabs.
 They are normally used to render previews for HTML, CSS, SVG, Markdown files and so on.
 Chrome VS Code renders its GUI inside such a virtual document.

 Virtual documents live in a sandbox, though.
 This means that communication with a virtual document via JavaScript is limited by the same origin policy, thus just loading any website, say google.com, inside a virtual document will immediately prevent the JavaScript code 'surrounding' the virtual document from accessing the loaded web page.
-This is where it becomes tricky: In order for a browser to control web pages (UI and code injection), the both the browser and the webpage must be loaded from the same origin.
+This is where it becomes tricky: In order for a browser to control web pages (UI and code injection), both the browser and the webpage must be loaded from the same origin.

 To do this, Chrome VS Code runs a proxy server in the extension process through which requests are redirected.
 While not particularly elegant, it allows to circumvent the SOP.